 Day care, as we know it in the west, does not exist in Indonesia; small children are not left for the day at a care-giving facility while the parents are at work.
-In Indonesia, all working parents, and even those families where the mother does not work, have someone in the home to care for their children, be it paid household staff or a family member.
+In Indonesia, most working parents, and even those families where the mother does not work, often have someone in the home to care for their children, be it paid household staff or a family member.

 Child minders in Indonesia are known as baby-sitter, baby sister

 (comes from the term suster which means nurse) or just suster.

 Pembantu is a general term for a household helper, who might have child-minding

 responsibilities in addition to cleaning, washing clothes and cooking.